pace-neutrons/Horace/documentation/smg/02_development_environment.md

 and the installation key for your chosen version.
 Emailing the FIT helpdesk will provide this information if a colleague cannot do so.

-Running the .exe will download the files and install.
+Running the executable will download the files and install.
 You may be asked for activation details from Matlab.
 This will be your id and password as above.
 You are getting an academic individual STFC licence.